 The longest swinging rope bridge in America, the Bridge to Prosperity at Foxfire Mountain, is 335 feet long and only 4 feet wide.
 While this swinging bridge over Dunn’s Gorge may seem treacherous, the steel beams and concrete base of the bridge can hold up to 135,000 pounds.
 Swinging bridges are a longstanding tradition in the Appalachian Mountains because they enabled people to travel from one peak to another quickly.
 Foxfire Mountain features several other bridges as well, including the Whispering Winds covered bridge, where visitors write down wishes and hang them from the ceiling.

 Right outside of Chattanooga, Lookout Mountain has incredible sights, activities, hiking trails and more.
-Sky Bridge is made entirely of rock and provides an incredible view of the forests and valleys that surround the mountain.
-As equally stunning as the view is High Falls, the beautiful waterfall that runs behind the bridge.
-This bridge also takes visitors up to Lover’s Leap, a cliff overhang that is the most iconic vantage point at Lookout Mountain.
+The Swing-A-Long Bridge extends 180 feet, providing an incredible view of the forests and valleys that surround the mountain.
+As equally stunning as the view is High Falls, the beautiful waterfall near the bridge.
+This bridge also leads visitors up to Lover’s Leap, a cliff overhang that is the most iconic vantage point at Lookout Mountain.

 Located in the Great Smoky Mountains National Park, Laurel Falls is a beautiful 80-foot waterfall and popular scenic destination.
 The hike to the falls is 2.3 miles round-trip through lush forests and natural scenery.
 The Laurel Falls Bridge goes directly over the streams, dividing the upper and lower part of the falls.
 Overall, the hike to the bridge is relatively easy and gives you an up-close view of one of the park’s most picturesque falls.